dreamportdev/Osdev-Notes/04_Memory_Management/01_Overview.md

 ## A Word of Wisdom

-As said at the beginning of this chapter the  Memory Management Unit, is a big area in the kernel, but this is not the only characteristic.
-Another important one is that it is going to be used directly and/or indirectly virtually everywhere.
-So while designing it we should take extra care on all its implication and ramification.
-It mostly depends on how we design our kernel, and what features we want to have, so spending some time now thinking of what we want to achieve, can save us a lot of headaches, and rewrites/changes to mmu in the future.
+As said at the beginning of this chapter Memory management is one of the most important parts of a kernel, as every other part of the kernel will interact with it in some way.
+It's worth taking the extra time to consider what features we want our PMM and VMM to have, and the ramifications.
+A little planning now can save us a lot of heacaches and rewriting code later!

 ## PMM - Physical Memory Manager